 Quality of the Picture

-Picture quality is always a matter of consideration while buying any equipment that is related to capturing photos or videos.
+Picture quality is always a matter of consideration when buying any equipment that is related to capturing photos or videos.
 Try seeing sample photos or videos of the device to make sure you’re getting quality pictures.

 The viewing screen is used to check the video quality and dimensions on the spot and saves you from going back to your home to use your pc to correct it.